kevinevans1/azure-terrafy-walkthrough/README.md

 ```

 ### Terraform plan seal test:
 lets run a terraform plan on our recently imported terraform configuration (vm-resources) to verify the import was a success, hopefully you will be greeted by the below message.
+Don't forget to run terraform init and terraform plan against imported resource group working directory.
 ```
 No changes.
 Your infrastructure matches the configuration.
 ```